 According to the Federal Emergency Management Agency, garage doors are a major culprit when it comes to hurricane damage to homes.
 In fact, 80% of the damage caused by Hurricane Andrew in 1992 was attributed to dislocated garage doors.
-With hurricane season nearly upon us, now is the perfect time to review the benefits of impact-resistant and hurricane-proof garage doors.
+With hurricane season nearly upon us, now is the perfect time to review garage door hurricane protection.

 Which Areas Are Most Susceptible to Hurricanes?